SaltyAimbOtter/masterportal/docs/Setup/setup.md

->Creating your own portal in a few easy steps

-# Quick-start for users

-[TOC]
+# Quick-Start Guide

-This file describes the steps required to set up your first portal on your own server and configure it according to meet your requirements
+This guide describes how to set up the Masterportal on your server and how to configure it to become your custom portal.

 ## Host an example application on your server